Teaching Casual Alchemy

 Daniel Mack's Approach (2022)

 Dan has been teaching for more than forty years.

 in 1968, guided suburban high school students through the rich ethnic areas of downtown Toronto.
 It was sociology cloaked in the discovery of new foods, different languages, unusual smells, colors and objects.

 Teaching is really just setting a good table; inviting people to join, to share what they know and who they are.
 It's creating--weaving-- a place or moment in time and space when people, in a group, can actively discover more about their own livliness and the delight of working with others.
 This approach trusts that learners can be partners in their own educational experience.

-Dan has been a "professor" in graduate and undergraduate programs but always felt tired by the institutional gravity.
-Even as "faculty" at arts and craft centers, he felt workshops dampened delicate primal curiosity by the implied connection to "work", to get your tuition's worth.
+Dan has been a professor in graduate and undergraduate programs but always felt tired by the institutional gravity.
+Even as faculty at arts and craft centers, he felt workshops dampened delicate primal curiosity by the implied connection to "work", to get your tuition's worth.

 His years at The Omega Institute, from 2000 to 2018, have allowed him to develop a fluid balance between the need for the clarity and order of teaching about tools, techniques and materials and the equally important need for how this all "fits" into the life of the learner.
 This has brought him to Casual Alchemy, a form of Creative Coaching: exploring non-traditional ways of learning, to accommodate the changing needs of learners